kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 Implementation Phase 1 is only the first step in getting QoS-class resources supported in Kubernetes.
-Important pieces like resource assignment via pod spec, resource status, resource disovery and permission control are [future work](#future-work) not fully solved here.
+Important pieces like resource assignment via pod spec, resource status and permission control are [future work](#future-work) not fully solved here.
 The risk in this sort of piecemeal approach is finding devil in the details, resulting in inconsistent and/or crippled and/or cumbersome end result.
 However, there is a lot of experience in extending the API and understanding which sort of solutions are functional and